 How can I get rid of a cavity without a filling?

 There is no way to get rid of a cavity without a filling.

 In the case of more severe tooth decay, a dentist may use a dental crown—instead of a filling—in order to correct the damage.

 Why is my tooth sensitive after getting a cavity filling?

 It’s normal to experience some sensitivity after getting a filling as your mouth adjusts.
-This should fade within a few days.
-If the pain gets more severe, contact your dentist.
+Maintain good dental hygiene—regular brushing, flossing, and rinsing with fluoride mouthwash—and this should fade within a few days.
+If the tooth pain gets more severe, or if you feel sharp pain, contact your dentist.